theJaxon/CKS/README.md

 ##### [Pod security policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/):
 - Pod security policy is an admission controller which controls under which security conditions a pod has to run
 - Can be enabled by modifying kube-apiserver manifest `--enable-admission-plugins=PodSecurityPolicy`
+- PodSecurityPolicy or OPA can be used to enhance security by enforcing that only specific container registries are allowed.

 ```yaml
 spec: